Last updated and effective from 16 March 2021

 |Bespoke Site User Data||For Publisher Site functionality requirements||The performance of our contractual obligations with Publishers |

 Consent (obtained in accordance with Art.
-8 of GDPR)
+8 of the GDPRs)

 7. What do we do with Parents’ data?